Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Collaborator Selection Based on IoSI

-After acquiring the sparse map of agent \emph{i} and its neighboring agents, we employ a GNN\cite{21} as the backbone to learn the inherent importance correlation between agent \emph{i} and its neighboring agents.
-In this GNN network, each agent serves as a node, and each node contains the sparse map and latency of the corresponding agent.
-Specifically, the node of agent \emph{j} contains $m_j$ and $\tau _{ji}^{\left( t \right)}$ , which indicate the spatial and temporal information of the raw perception data of agent \emph{j}, respectively.
-The output of the GNN is the enhanced weight of each agent to the ego, i.e., agent \emph{i}.
+In addition, given that the sparse map contains the spatial location information of potential objects, the element in the sparse map takes either $0$ or $1$ depending on the existence of potential objects (i.e., $1$ indicates the existence, while $0$ implies only the existence of the background).

-As the importance of semantic information decreases, its enhanced weight decreases proportionally until it reaches zero or even a negative value.
-Neighboring agents with an enhanced weight less than or equal to 0 are considered invalid collaborators, which are removed from the collaborator candidate set.
+Subsequently, we employ a lightweight GNN\cite{19} as the backbone to estimate the importance of each agent in enhancing ego \emph{i}'s perception performance from spatial-temporal dimensions.
+Within this GNN module, each node corresponds to an agent and comprises its sparse map along with the semantic information latency, which respectively indicates the spatial and temporal characteristics of this agent.
+For each agent \emph{j} in $\mathcal{N}_{i}^{ t }$, the trained GNN generates its enhanced weight $w_{ji}^{\mathrm{en}}$, reflecting the importance of this agent's semantic information to the ego.